Animals of Kilimanjaro

 Altezza guests staying at the Aishi Machame Hotel may also spot this interesting mongoose during their stay, as they are commonly seen around the grounds.

-As your group climbs to higher altitudes on Mount Kilimanjaro, you will see increasingly less wildlife (or signs of wildlife), as the vegetation diminishes and climate becomes less habitable.
+The higher your group climbs, the less Mount Kilimanjaro wildlife will be present around.
 One animal, however, thrives in higher altitudes: the White-Necked Raven.
 This noble-looking black bird with a collar of white feathers around its neck can be seen at your campsites at high altitudes.

 Ravens eat everything - even human food!
 So make sure not to leave your snacks out, even if they are in a container because this clever bird has been known to reason-out how to open packages, or just carry that bag of chips away to eat it at the top of a tree.